 Presentations accepted in MORIS 2019 are strongly encouraged to publish in the Special Issue of the Japanese Journal of Applied Physics (JJAP) on Magnetics and Optics Research (MORIS2019): invited and contributed ones in the form of Progress Review and Regular Paper, respectively.
 Manuscripts will be reviewed and processed following the standard JJAP procedure.
-We plan to set the deadline for manuscript submission on July 31, 2019, and aim at publication of the complete issue in April 2020.
+Deadline for manuscript submission is extended to Augusty 14, 2019, and aim at publication of the complete issue in April 2020.
 Let us publish your good works in JJAP!

 Submit your manuscript through the URL of the JJAP Special Issue on Magnetics and Optics Research (MORIS2019):

 You will be asked to enter "Conference program number" on Step 1 process of submission.
 This is your presentation ID which is found in the left column of the program

 (Please see https://www.moris2019.org/program).